alexandertrefz/essence/packages/standard-library/README.md

 `Terminal.inspect` shows a value's structure and answers with it unchanged, and `Terminal.write` is the raw primitive both are built on (`Terminal.es`).

-Two of every three declared Method entries are also IMPLEMENTED here, in Essence — 280 of 421 as this is written, counting one entry per Overload and `loop`'s free Functions with them; the rest bind to `@essence-lang/runtime`.
+Three of every five declared Method entries are also IMPLEMENTED here, in Essence — 292 of 479 as this is written, counting one entry per Overload and `loop`'s free Functions with them; the rest bind to `@essence-lang/runtime`.
 Seven more are written on a PROTOCOL rather than on a Namespace, once for every
 conformer: `Equatable.isNot`, and `Orderable`'s four inequalities, `isBetween`